 What If I Do Not Update the URLs for My Sites and Pages?

-If you have not updated the links on your sites and pages to the HTTPS-only standard by September 8th, 2020, your sites and pages will display a browser security warning to people who try to view it.
-After strict HTTPS enforcement (HSTS) is enforced in December 2020, web browsers will not allow visitors to access sites containing HTTP links.
+If you have not updated the links on your sites and pages to the HTTPS-only standard as of September 8th, 2020, your sites and pages will display a browser security warning to people who try to view it.
+After strict HTTPS enforcement (HSTS) was enforced in December 2020, web browsers will not allow visitors to access sites containing HTTP links.

 Update to HTML Rules

 To help our customers have more secure sites, the ArcGIS Hub and ArcGIS Enterprise teams are making important updates to places on sites where custom HTML elements can be added—namely, site text cards, headers, and footers—to ensure that the HTML is valid.

 This affects anyone who has created a site in ArcGIS Hub, or created a site in ArcGIS Enterprise Sites earlier than version 10.8.1.

 To ensure uninterrupted performance of the text cards, headers, and footers using custom HTML syntax on your ArcGIS Hub sites, all site authors need to review their sites and pages prior to the updated HTML rules applied on September 8th, 2020.